 Location: Long Beach, Calif.

-Ticket Price: General admission from $24 to $39, depending on the day of the week you want to visit.
-A season pass good for general admission on a dozen select dates is $59.
+Ticket Price: General admission is $24 to $39, depending on the day of the week you want to visit.
 Dark Harbor also offers a limited $20 Happy Haunting Hour admission for early arrivers.

 The Queen Mary has a haunting history, and this Halloween attraction plays up several legends with horror mazes set throughout the ship.
-The haunted attraction also includes a paintball galley and the Voodoo House Tasting Room for visitors who haven’t lost their appetites or simply need a stiff drink.
+For 2017, there's a brand-new maze featuring a chef with a dark side.
+The haunted attraction also includes a paintball galley and the Voodoo Village bar for visitors who haven’t lost their appetites — or simply need a stiff drink.